pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 <figcaption>--- Atul Gawande, <cite>The Checklist Manifesto</cite>, [2009]{.oldstyle}, pp. [184--5]{.oldstyle}</figcaption>
 </figure>

-Research, just like medicine, is not simply the matter of lining up tools into a usable workflow.
+Research, just like medicine, is not simply a matter of lining up tools into a usable workflow.
 We need to approach this problem in a systemic way.
 The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we're trying to be informed by those who have studied commons, such as Ostrom, Bollier, or Grear, and are attempting to build this thing, or at least organize it, deliberately.
 I've often wondered whether or not this is the right approach, but at least I've been able to find some humor in it, since what other group of people on this planet besides researchers would approach solving a problem like this in that way?
-Someone on the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
+A member of the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
 With both I would agree.
 Much of the time we're